opensearch-project/project-website/_posts/2025-09-30-introduction-to-ai-agents-in-opensearch.md

 For more information on the plan-execute-reflect agent type, check out this [blog post](https://opensearch.org/blog/intelligent-troubleshooting-using-opensearch-3-0s-plan-execute-reflect-agent/).

+## **Agent Tools and External Data Integration**
+Agents are only as effective as the portfolio of tools we put at their disposal.
+OpenSearch's agentic framework enables agents to invoke both built-in and external tools, using standardized protocols.

+### **Built-in Agent Tools**
+OpenSearch provides a comprehensive suite of pre-built [tools](https://docs.opensearch.org/latest/ml-commons-plugin/agents-tools/tools/index/) that can be seamlessly configured with the different agent types.
+These native tools enable agents to efficiently access and manipulate search data within OpenSearch, providing essential capabilities for data retrieval, analysis, and management operations.

+### **External Data Source Integration via MCP Connectors**
+Model Context Protocol (MCP) has been gaining popularity as a communication standard for agentic workflows, simplifying the way AI agents interact with external tools.

+OpenSearch extends agent capabilities through [MCP Connectors](https://docs.opensearch.org/latest/ml-commons-plugin/agents-tools/mcp/index/), enabling integration with external MCP servers and their associated tools.
+This powerful feature is supported by Plan-execute-reflect agents and Conversational agents, allowing them to leverage external data sources and services, significantly expanding their analytical and operational capabilities beyond the confines of OpenSearch itself.
+The connectors support the Streamable HTTP and the Server-Sent Events (SSE) protocols, providing flexibility in connecting to various external MCP servers.
+These agents can seamlessly combine internal OpenSearch tools with external MCP server tools, creating unified workflows that enable sophisticated multi-source data analysis and decision-making processes across diverse data sources and services.

 ## **Agentic memory**

 As we saw, agents can use a session cache to store previous prompts as context for the conversation.
 This means that follow up questions on the same conversation can take the preceding questions and answers into account.
 This cache, however, is limited to the current session.